 We cannot overemphasize how important it is to invoke the compiler option that all reals are treated as 64-bit reals.
 If this is not done, the attempted use of FISHPACK with PDFI\_SS is doomed to fail, in ways that are not always easy to diagnose.

+To compile the FISHPACK library, type ``make''.
 Once the FISHPACK library is compiled, you can install it into a location of your choosing by typing ``make install'' (or ``sudo make install'' if this requires root priviledge).
 Alternatively, you will need to remember the exact path to the location of the library file \texttt{libfishpack.a}.

 Once FISHPACK has been compiled and installed, we are ready to compile PDFI\_SS.
 As noted earlier, the PDFI\_SS software developer site is \url{http://cgem.ssl.berkeley.edu/cgi-bin/cgem/PDFI_SS/index}.
 By clicking on ``Login'', one can log in as anonymous, and then by clicking on ``Files'' one should find a blue hexidecimal link, the ID for the latest software release.
 By clicking on that link, one should then be led to links for Tarball or Zip archives for the software.